 How Acne Forms

 It is quite challenging to pinpoint the actual cause of acne.
-A lot of research have different fingers pointing to different directions.
-And some of the causes are
+A lot of research has different fingers pointing in different directions.
+And some of the causes of acne are

 • Irregular or excessive shedding of dead skin cells both in the pores and on the surface of the skin.